wcandillon/swagger-js-codegen/README.md

         description: true if method === 'GET'
       summary:
         type: string
-        description: Provided by the 'description' field in the schema
+        description: Provided by the 'description' or 'summary' field in the schema
+      externalDocs:
+        type: object
+        properties:
+          url:
+            type: string
+            description: The URL for the target documentation.
+Value MUST be in the format of a URL.
+            required: true
+          description:
+            type: string
+            description: A short description of the target documentation.
+GitHub-Markdown syntax can be used for rich text representation.
       isSecure:
         type: boolean
         description: true if the 'security' is defined for the method in the schema